lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

         # yum install curl make git wget gcc gcc-c++ libreadline-devel openssl-devel libxslt-devel libxml2-devel libxml2 mysql-devel cairo-devel mysql-server ImageMagick ImageMagick-devel

 Continue following the rest of the distribution-specific instructions from step 2 on until you get to the section "Installing the platform-independent components".
 Instead of following the Admin Guide, follow these steps:

+## A not on SELinux

+You will need to *disable SELinux* for these instructions to work.
+Phusion Passenger does not work well with SELinux.
+To disable SELinux on CentOS, for example, change SELINUX to "disabled" in /etc/selinux/config and restart.

 ## Installing the platform-independent components in a production situation